LGC Tournament Rules

 5. cancel the game and start afresh with possibly reduced time limits.

-Hindrance Sanctions of varying severity include: modification of time limits, removal from rounds, removal from the tournament, debarred from a supergroup in a future tournament.
+Hindrance Sanctions of varying severity include: modification of time limits, removal from rounds or removal from the tournament.

 Timing error Players may agree to reset a clock set incorrectly before the game has started.
 They may not reset a correctly running clock started by an official.
 Once the game has started, any apparent non-trivial mistakes in the recorded elapsed time can only be corrected by the referee.